shree998/Campus-Expert/submissions/kennyhong/module-2/module-2.md

 The executive who received our first ever shipment is an active member of another group of the game which is not affliated with the university student group.
 He decided to open the shipment, take some swag and distribute it within his non-affliated group and gave some of the swag away as 'owing favors to friends'.
 This swag was supposed to be used to encourage membership and recruit new members to the collegiate group within the university.
 The incident came to light when the box was dropped off open and when we did the inventory, the numbers did not match up with what we requested or what was written down.
 The person who took the swag did not ask the other members of the executive, it was just taken, and we were confused why there was quite the difference in missing items.

-We had originally brushed it off as a shipping error and adjusted our recruitment plans, but a few days later, a member of both communities came into our club room to thank us for the cool lanyard.
+We had originally brushed it off as a shipping error and adjusted our recruitment plans, but a few days later, a member of both communities posted in our club's Facebook group with a picture to thank us for the lanyard.
 We were confused about and asked him what he was talking about.
 He explained that one of the executives was handing out the lanyards to random people at an event not affliated with our group.

+Another non-executive member who knew about the shipment quickly replied that the swag wasn't supposed to be distributed until the start of the school year.
+Some group members started to notice the post and voiced their disappointment.
+Before it was able to escalate, one of the other executives decided to delete the post, and explain the situation to the poster.
+The poster understood and kept to themselves.

 # Reactions